Skip to main content

 Days 1-3

-• Learn about the history and culture of Spain through visits to famous sites and museums throughout the city, such as the Palacio Real, Prado Museum, Reina Sofía Museum, Plaza de la Encarnación, and the historic Hapsburgs District.
+• Learn about the history and culture of Spain through visits to famous sites and museums throughout the city, such as the Prado Museum, Plaza de la Encarnación, and the historic Hapsburgs District.

-• Explore downtown Madrid and its diverse neighborhoods, navigate the metro, and sample Spanish cuisine in local restaurants and markets.
+• Explore downtown Madrid and its diverse neighborhoods, and sample Spanish cuisine in local restaurants and markets.

 • Get to know other members of your group during activities and discussions.